skorokithakis/stavros-notes/content/drone-stuff/qgroundcontrol-to-mission-planner-conversion-script.md

 sort_by = "weight"
 insert_anchor_links = "right"
 +++
 If you have a parameter dump from QGroundControl, I wrote a small script that will convert it to a Mission Planner compatible file.
+You can also use [Parachute](https://gitlab.com/stavros/parachute) to do your backups/restores/conversions.

 Just save this script somewhere as `convert_qgc_params` and run it as `./convert_qgc_params <qgc params> <output file>`: